mantidproject/documents/Design/VATES/Symmetrization.md

 Symmetrization
 ==============

-A symmety operation is a process trough wich data in a certain zone can be moved to a different zone in such a way that the physical meaning is not changed.
+A symmetry operation is a process through which data in a certain zone can be moved to a different zone in such a way that the physical meaning is not changed.
 For example, in a cubic system, a measurement along H direction is equivalent to a measurement in the K direction, or a measurement in the L direction.
 It is sometimes easier to measure a part of the data in one region, and part of the data in a different region.
 This can happen simultaneously in the case of instruments with multiple detectors.
 For visualization and analysis purposes,